kabartsjc/sensor-mqqt-generator/README.md

 -	Persistent Sessions
 -	Last Will: A "last will" message is automatically sent to the MQTT broker if the client ungracefully disconnects.
 This allows the broker to notify the other clients easily and efficiently when one disconnects.

-# Installation Process:
+# Compilation Process and JAR file Generation

+**Basic Directions**
-The installation process is quite simple, as the project uses Maven.
-Special attention is related to the use of Java 15 during the performance tests.
-The easiest way to run the project is using the Eclipse IDE.
+- The compilation of process is quite simple, as the project uses Maven.
+- The requirement to the simulation compilation is the **Java 15**.
+- The easiest way to compile the project is using the Eclipse IDE.

+**Compilation Instructions**
+- Go to the root folder (**folder wich contains pom.xml**)
+-  run the maven package command:**_mvn package_**
+- if the compilation process worked, a new folder (target) is created with the jar file and a group of folders (ex.: dependency-jars).
+- if the compilation process did not work, compile using Eclipse; please visit:
+    - How To Create and Run Maven Project with Eclipse and CommandLine: https://www.youtube.com/watch?v=HmF3yQ_nj5Q
+    - How To use Eclipse: https://www.youtube.com/watch?v=H35w2V2V-Nk

+# Run the simulation
+**Start the Simulation**
+Inside the target folder (created by the compilation process), run following command: **_java -jar sensor-mqqt-sim-generator_V2.jar_**.

 # The General Architecture